History of salt in Middlewich

 including a well and part of a preserved Roman road.

 Salt manufacture has remained the principal industry for the past 2,000 years.
-Salt making is mentioned in the Domesday book, and by the 13th century there were approximately 100 "wich houses" packed around the town's two brine pits.
+Salt making is mentioned in the Domesday Book, and by the 13th century there were approximately 100 "wich houses" packed around the town's two brine pits.
 By 1908 there were nine industrial scale salt manufacturers in the town, with a number of open pan salt works close to the canal, however salt manufacture in Middlewich is now concentrated in one manufacturer, British Salt.
 The salt is sold as the Saxa brand by RHM, and by others e.g. supermarket own brands.
 Salt produced by British Salt in Middlewich has 57% of the UK market for salt used in cooking.

 Historical extracts concerning salt production in Middlewich

-Camden's "Magna Brittania", 1580
+Camden's "Britain", 1610

-"From thence runneth Wever down by Nantwich, not far from Middlewich, and so to Northwich.
-These are very famous Salt-Witches, five or six miles distant, where brine or salt water is drawn out of pits, which they pour not upon wood while it burneth as the ancient Gauls and Germans were wont to do, but boil it over a fire to make salt thereof.
-Neither doubt I that these were known unto the Romans, and that from hence was usually paid the Custom of Salt, called Salarium.
+From thence runneth Wever downe by Nant-wich, not farre from Middlewich, and so to Northwich.
+These are verie famous Salt-wiches, five or sixe miles distant asunder, where brine or salt water is drawne out of pittes, which they powre not upon wood while it burneth; as the ancient Gaules and Germans were wont to doe, but boile over the fire, to make salt thereof.
+Neither doubt I, that these were knowne unto the Romans, and that from hence was usuallie paied the Custome for salt called Salarium.
+For, there went a notable high way from Middlewich to Northwich, raised with gravell to such an hight, that a man may easilie acknowledge that it was a worke of the Romans, seeing that all this countrie over, gravaile is so scarce: and from thence at this daie it is carried to private mens uses.

-"For, there went a notable highway from Middlewich to Northwich, raised with gravel to such a height, that a man may easily acknowledge that it was the work of the Romans, seeing that all this country over, gravel is so scare: and from then at this day it is carried to private men’s uses.
-Mather Paris writeth that Henry III stopped up these salt-pits when in hostile manner he wasted this shire; because the Welshmen, so tumultuous in those days should not have any victuals or provisions from thence.
-But when the fair beams of peace began once more to shine out, they were opened again.
+Mathew Paris writeth, that King Henrie the Third stopped up these Salt-pits, when in hostile manner hee wasted this shire: because the Welshmen, so tumultuous in those daies, should not haue any victuals or provisions from thence.
+But when the faire beames of peace beganne once to shine out, they were opened againe...

-"Then runneth the Dane under Kinderton, the old seat of the ancient race of the Venebles; who, ever since the first coming of the Normans have been commonly called the Barons of Kinderton.
-Beneath this southwards, the little river croco, runnerth also into the Dan...Croke, the river aforesaid being past Brereton, within a little while visiteth Middlewich, very near unto his confluence with Dan, where there be two wells of salt water, parted one from the other by a small brook: Sheathes they call them.
-The one stands not open, but at certain set times, because folk willingly steal the water thereof, as being of greater virtue and efficacy.
-From thence runneth Dan to Bostoke, in time past Botestock, the ancient sear of the family of the Bostokes, Knights.
-Out of this ancient house of the Bostoks, as out of a stock, sprung a goodly number of the same name, in Cheshire, Shropshire, Berkshire and elsewhere."
+Then runneth [the River Dane] under Kinderton the old seat of the ancient race of the Venables; who ever since the first comming in of the Normans...commonly are called Barons of Kinderton.
+Beneath this, Southward, the little river Croco runneth also into Dan...

+Croke the riveret aforesaid, being past Brereton, within a while after visiteth Middlewich, neere unto his confluence with Dan, where there bee two wells of salt water parted one from the other by a small brooke; Sheathes they call them: the one stands not open, but at certaine set times, because folke willingly steale the water thereof, as beeing of greater vertue and efficacie.
+From hence runneth Dan to Bostoke, in time past Botestoc, the ancient seat of the familie of the Bostokes knights...Out of this ancient house of the Bostoks, as out of a stock, sprung a goodlie number of the same name, in Ches-shire, Shropp-shire, Bark-shire and elsewhere.